elenakos/Mobile_automation/README.md

 7) Connect a mobile device to your computer

 Open two terminal tabs:
-1) Start appium int he first tab
+1) Start appium int the first tab
 2) Use it for adb commands or python

 To find all devices attached to your computer: